CWood-sdf/pineapple/README.md

 Pineapple is not designed to:

-- Find a theme that works with treesitter, though you can find some of those themes by a text filter of "treesitter" or "Treesitter"
+- Find a theme that works with Tree-sitter, though you can find some of those themes by a text filter of "treesitter" or "Treesitter"
 - Manage the installation for your theme, that is the package manager's job
 - Find a theme for your lualine or anything else that needs to be seperately themed
 - Manage any local themes in development you might be using